-JEE Main Result Date 2026: Check Rank, Cut Off and Download Score Card PDF
+JEE Main Result Date 2026 (Session 1 Result Out): Check Rank, Cut Off and Download Score Card PDF

-The JEE Main 2026 results for Sessions 1 and 2 will be announced by NTA on the official website, jeemain.nta.ac.in, tentatively on February 12 and April 20, 2026, respectively.
-Students can access the direct link for the JEE Main 2026 Results PDF on its official website after it is released.
+JEE Main 2026 Session 2 results will be announced by NTA on the official website, jeemain.nta.ac.in, tentatively on April 20, 2026.
+Students can access the direct link for the JEE Main 2026 Results PDF on the official website after it is released.

 To view your results and obtain your JEE Main 2026 scorecard, you will need to visit the website and enter your application number and password.
 All categories require a higher minimum score in JEE Main 2026 to be eligible for JEE Advanced 2026.

-NTA will also disclose the state-by-state JEE Main 2026 topper list, AIR results, and cut-off percentile.
+NTA also disclosed the state-by-state and gender-wise JEE Main 2026 topper list, and AIR results, while the cut-off percentile for JEE Advanced 2026 will be released after both the results are announced.
 JEE Main 2025 cut-off marks for all categories include

 The best of the two scores from either the January or April session will be used by NTA to create the final JEE Main 2026 results.
 Only the top 2.5 lakh JEE Main rank holders will be qualified for JEE Advanced 2026.
 Others can participate in JoSAA Counselling in the meantime to get admitted to NITs or IIITs.